Aerodynamic socks and fingertip grip gaming mice

 «It sounds like a very redditor thing to say … But the top performers of any game dont use ftip»

-Ever since we launched the Zaunkeonig M1K on Kickstarter, way back in 2019, we have heard this line of thinking in one form or another.
-The logic behind the argument can be boiled down to: when fingertip grip gaming mice really are superior to traditional palm grip and claw grip gaming mice, how come the best of the best do not use them?
+Ever since we launched the Zaunkoenig M1K on Kickstarter, way back in 2019, we have heard this line of thinking in one form or another.
+It usually boils down to this: if fingertip grip mice are so much better, why do the best players not use them?

 To answer that question let us take a small detour into the world of professional cycling.

-Team CSC decided to give the aerodynamic bikes of Cervélo a shot.
-And they did not regret their decision.
-In the year 2002 they were on spot 14 in the UCI World Ranking.
-In 2005, just three years after the deal with Cérvelo, they were ranked as the number one team.
+Team CSC took the gamble.
+They never looked back.
+In 2002 they were 14th in the UCI World Ranking.
+In 2005, just three years after the deal with Cervélo, they were ranked as the number one team.

-You would think that the cycling world learned its lesson at that point: aerodynamics matter.
+You would think the cycling world had finally learned: aerodynamics matter.

 You would be wrong.

-But then, in 2007, Castelli from Italy developed the aero jersey for the Saunier Duval team.
+Fast forward to 2007.
+Castelli from Italy had developed an aerodynamic jersey called aero jersey for the Saunier Duval team.
 An extremely tight, wrinkle-free jersey partially made from extra slippery fabric.
+Back in 2007 baggy jerseys were the default for cyclists.
+So it is safe to say that the aero jersey was a very different beast.

 The reaction?
-One guy from the team loved it, the rest hated it:
+One guy from Saunier Duval loved it, the rest hated it:

-By 2012–2014 the majority of Tour de Frace teams were using aerodynamic bicycles and clothing: aerodynamic tube shapes, integrated cockpits, wrinkle-free onesies; the whole nine yards.
+By 2014 there still were quite a few world tour teams that did not have aerodynamic bikes.
+By 2015/2016 however the majority of Tour de France teams were using aerodynamic bikes and clothing: aerodynamic tube shapes, integrated cockpits and wrinkle-free jerseys.

 The death of the climbing bike

-Fast forward to the year 2023: not only is every team using aerodynamic bicycles on flat sections.
-Aerodynamic bicycles have become so prevalent they are very commonly used even when going uphill.
-For a few years it looked like so-called climbing bikes (light bicycles, made for going up a hill quickly) would be used as soon as there was a bit of a gradient.
-Ironically however, most teams used aerodynamic bicycles instead of climbing bikes, even on steep climbs.
+Fast forward to the year 2023: not only is every team using aerodynamic bikes on flat sections.
+Aerodynamic bikes have become so prevalent they are very commonly used even when going uphill.
+For a while it looked as if climbing bikes would come out whenever the road tilted up even slightly.
+Ironically, most teams stuck with aerodynamic bikes even on steep climbs.
 When you go up a hill at 20 kilometers per hour or more, aerodynamics trumps weight.

 Four times Tour de France winner Tadej Pogačar learned this the hard way: During the 16th stage of the 2023 Tour de France, an individual time trial from Passy to Combloux (22.4 kilometers).
 The stage had rolling/flat sections early on, a short descent, and then the final ~6 kilometers uphill drag to the finish in Combloux.
 Pogačar started the stage on his aerodynamic time trial bike, a Colnago TT1.
 So far, so good: when there barely is any gradient an aerodynamic bike obviously is the superior choice.

 After the rolling/flat section was over however, Pogačar switched to a lighter climbing bike, the Colnago V4Rs.
-This was a poor choice on multiple levels: One, swapping a bike takes time.
-Two, accelerating the second bike takes time.
-And three: probably the aerodynamic bike would have been quicker on the climb than the climbing bike to begin with; so why swap bike in the first place?
-The average gradient of ~6.8 percent just was not enough to make the climbing bike superior.
+Bad move on several counts.
+Swapping bikes costs time.
+Accelerating the second bike costs more time.
+And worst of all: the aero bike was probably faster up the climb anyway.
+The average gradient of ~6.8 percent just was not steep enough to make the climbing bike superior.

-Pogačars opponent by contrast, Jonas Vingegaard, stayed on his aerodynamic bike, a Cervélo P5, for all of the 16th stage and was quicker than Pogačars by a whopping 1 minute and 38 seconds.
+Pogačars rival, Jonas Vingegaard, simply stayed on his aerodynamic bike (a Cervélo P5) and was quicker by a minute and 38 seconds.
+Not subtle.

 This time trial was one of the decisive moments of the 2023 Tour de France.
 Vingegaard extended his lead significantly, and Pogačar was never able to close the gap, ultimately finishing second overall, more than 7 minutes behind Jonas Vingegaard.